gbrucepayne/octoprint-pi/docs/notes.md

 the state of the printer which would turns it back off.

-To work with a simple relay control that preserves the printer power state, likely this repo needs to be forked and the following changes made:
+To work with a simple relay control that preserves the printer power state, likely the `OctoPrint-PSUControl` repo needs to be forked and the following changes made:

 * `configure_gpio` function in `octoprint_psucontrol/__init__.py`: